allegroai/clearml-docs/docs/getting_started/video_tutorials/pipelines_from_tasks.md

 Our example pipeline will consist of three distinct tasks.
 The first task downloads some data and then uploads it to ClearML as an artifact.

-In a future video, I’ll introduce you to Clearml Data which is actually our preferred way to handle data instead of uploading it as an artifact.
+In a future video, I’ll introduce you to ClearML Data which is actually our preferred way to handle data instead of uploading it as an artifact.
 So keep watching this getting started playlist if you want to know more.

 The next task will preprocess that data.
 It has some hyperparameters here that configure the way the preprocessing is done.
 As you can see, the dataset `url` parameter is still empty.
 When the pipeline is run, these hyperparameters can be overwritten by the output of the previous step.
 We’ll see how that’s done a little later in the video.
 After the preprocessing, we’ll upload the resulting training and test data as an artifact again.